Read this article summarized with

 Treating them as interchangeable

 Some LMS platforms let you upload documents.
 Some SOP tools have basic “read and acknowledge” tracking.
-This overlap creates confusion.
+The overlap creates confusion.

-But uploading a PDF to an LMS doesn’t give you version control, step-level editing, or point-of-work distribution.
-And a “mark as read” checkbox in SOP software doesn’t give you quiz-based assessment, certification tracking, or skills gap reporting.
+Uploading a PDF to an LMS doesn’t give you version control, step-level editing, or point-of-work distribution.
+A “mark as read” checkbox in SOP software doesn’t give you quiz-based assessment, certification tracking, or skills gap reporting.

 The overlap is superficial.
 The core capabilities are different.